qdrant/landing_page/qdrant-landing/content/documentation/tutorials/contract-management-stackit-aleph-alpha.md

 ## Prerequisites

-There are a couple of things you need to have in place before starting the tutorial:

 ### Aleph Alpha account

-Our tutorial relies on the Aleph Alpha models, so it is essential to have an account there.
-You can [sign up](https://app.aleph-alpha.com/signup) at their playground and start with generating the API token in the [User Profile](https://app.aleph-alpha.com/profile).
-Once you have it generated, let's store it in the environment variable:
+Since you will be using Aleph Alpha's models, [sign up](https://app.aleph-alpha.com/signup) with their managed service and  generate an API token in the [User Profile](https://app.aleph-alpha.com/profile).
+Once you have it ready, store it as an environment variable:

 ```shell
 export ALEPH_ALPHA_API_KEY="<your-token>"